Endangered wildlife species in India

 - Due to the loss of other wildlife, fewer alternatives to other animals are there to be served as their food.

-Appropriate knowledge must be spread among the people about the danger of the existence of the lions.
+Appropriate knowledge must be spread among the people about the danger of the existence of lions.
 Various government projects are also running for the same.
 And the favorable response has been recorded due to numerous practices taken to save them.
-Different organizations along with the locals are working there with hundreds of volunteers who keep an eye for the safety of Asian lions.
+Different organizations along with the locals are working there with hundreds of volunteers who keep an eye on the safety of Asian lions.

 Blackbuck – The Beautiful Antelope

 The only existing member of the genus Antelope is also known as Blackbuck.
-They are found in countries like India, Nepal.
+They are found in countries like India, and Nepal.
 More precisely, the antelope found in India is known as Blackbuck.
 This graceful endangered animal was mostly found in the plain regions of India.

-But for a long time, their population had been decreased rapidly.
+But for a long time, their population had decreased rapidly.
 Nowadays their survival is in critical condition in India.
 Gujarat, Punjab, Rajasthan, Maharashtra, and Haryana are the states of India, where this mesmerizing antelope is found.